 We are continually monitoring this situation and will adjust the following guidelines accordingly in conjunction with provincial health authorities.

 Personal Responsibility Guidelines

-Everyone plays a part in keeping BC’s infection rate low, and we expect that students, staff and visitors will continue to practice good hygiene and physical distancing, including:
+Everyone plays a part in keeping BC’s infection rate low, and by working together can we slow the spread.
+We expect that students, staff and visitors will continue to practice good hygiene and physical distancing, including:

-- Maintaining a two metre distance from anyone you don’t live with.
+- Maintaining a two metre distance from people outside your social bubble.

 - Avoiding physical contact such as handshakes and hugs.